Prostate Health: Dietary & Lifestyle Tips to Avoid Prostate Problems

-- Blood in urine
+- Blood in the semen

-- Chronic lower back, pelvic, or supra-pubic discomfort
+- Chronic lower back and/or pelvic discomfort

 Most Doctors will recommend a biopsy on a PSA level that is 4 or above.

-Typically, if you actually do have what they call "prostate cancer", it is usually a slow-growing cancer which can be turned around by making some healthy changes.
+If Prostate Cancer is diagnosed, it is usually a slow-growing cancer which can be turned around by making some healthy changes.

 The other Prostate ailment that is commonly diagnosed is Prostatitis, which is an inflammation of the prostate gland, typically caused by a bacterial infection spread from elsewhere in the body.